 That means you probably won't see a massive character transformation in just a few thousand words.
 The characters in a short story won't necessarily change their entire way of thinking about the world, or upend their livelihood, or establish a completely different set of actions from their normal habits.

-The change can be subtle, maybe a slightly different way of responding to the world.
+Character change can be subtle, maybe a slightly different way of responding to the world.
 Or maybe it's hardly character change at all, just a new awareness of something they didn't know before.

-At the beginning of the conversation, the man acts confident and assured as he tries to tell the woman that “a simple operation” will be fine and make their lives better.
+At the beginning of the conversation, the man acts confident as he tries to tell the woman that “a simple operation” will be fine and make their lives better.
 The woman is hesitant and resistant.

 By the end, the man is still confident and assured, and the woman is still hesitant.
 Neither of them has become a different person through the course of the story.
 (Although there are hints that the woman might make a change and take some new actions after the story ends.)